ibm-cloud-docs/mas-ms/limitations-exclusions.md

 # Limitations & Exclusions
 {: #limitations-exclusions}

-Maximo Application Suite Managed Services is implemented using a defined set of technologies and operates within a security profile designed to ensure our client's data is secure and the applications operate efficiently and effectively.
-As a result of the decisions made regarding technologies and to meet the high security standards, there are differences between what is available using the Managed Services and what a client could do if they hosted and operated the Suite themselves.
+Maximo Application Suite Dedicated is implemented using a defined set of technologies and operates within a security profile designed to ensure our client's data is secure and the applications operate efficiently and effectively.
+As a result of the decisions made regarding technologies and to meet the high security standards, there are differences between what is available using the Dedicated Services and what a client could do if they hosted and operated the Suite themselves.

-The following items are not included or allowed in the Maximo Application Suite Managed Services offering:
+The following items are not included or allowed in the Maximo Application Suite Dedicated offering:

 ## Databases
 {: #databases}